wcfrobert/ezweld/README.md

 - EZweld is unit-agnostic.
 You can either use [kip, in] or [N, mm] as long as you are consistent.

 - Be careful when specifying negative out-of-plane axial force (i.e. compression).
-Sometimes compression is typically transferred through other mechanisms like bearing rather than through the weld itself.
+Compression is often transferred through other mechanisms like bearing rather than through the weld itself.

 - The combined stress formula is only valid when applied about a weld group's principal orientation.
 EZweld will warn the user if a weld group needs to be rotated.
-The applied moment should also be resolved to its principal components.
+In addition, the applied moment must be resolved to its principal components.

   <div align="center">
     <img src="https://github.com/wcfrobert/ezweld/blob/master/doc/weld_principal_axes.png?raw=true" alt="demo" style="width: 40%;" />